asmadsen/get-away/readme.md

 ### Third-party libraries

 In modern programming you will rarely not use any third-party libraries, and Android development is no exception.
 In this project I might be using more advanced libraries than necessary for an app of this scope.
-However of the libraries most enables certain features not present in any utilities provided by Google.
+However of the libraries most enables certain features not present in any utilities provided by Google as a part of it's featured set of tools.

 In this project I'm using [RxKotlin](https://github.com/ReactiveX/RxKotlin), [RxRecyclerAdapted](https://github.com/ahmedrizwan/RxRecyclerAdapter), [Insert-Koin](https://insert-koin.io/), [Gson](https://github.com/google/gson), [Picasso](http://square.github.io/picasso/), [Retrofit](https://square.github.io/retrofit/), and [Anko](https://github.com/Kotlin/anko).